-- All other readings will be available via ejournals, the internet, at the library on reserve, or emailed by the instructor.
-Blackboard may be used instead.
-See the Course Outline for details. - Readings denote policy articles and video clips online.
+All other readings will be available via ejournals, the internet, at the library on reserve, or emailed by the instructor.
+See the Course Outline for details.

+- Readings denote policy articles and video clips online.
 These are generally short current events reading that are enlightening and often entertaining as well. - Readings denote scholarly articles and books that are highly recommended readings, but not as essential as those without any asterisk.
 Graduate students should make a point of reading these as well.